Which of the following best describes the meaning of the anatomic... | Channels for Pearson+

 Multiple Choice

-Which of the following best describes the meaning of the anatomical term 'py/o'?
+Which of the following best describes the meaning of the anatomical term 'oste/o'?

 A